An Amazing 14-Vehicle Light Painting in a Garage Condo

 Here's the centerpiece of the Route 66 diorama, the Tower Court.
 It was very common at the time to call motels "courts".

 On the right side of the Route 66 diorama (below) we've got the "Don Bonin" Chevrolet Dealership and a Standard Service Station.
-The Chevy Dealership was located on Route 66 (it was actually a Ford Dealership at one time) in Kansas and the Standard Service Station was in Illinios.
+The Chevy Dealership was located on Route 66 in Kansas (it was actually a Ford Dealership at one time), and the Standard Service Station was in Illinios.
 The button below will take you to the very entertaining "Rest of the Story".

 Part of a 3-piece panorama of an amazing Route 66 diorama.
 In this section there's a Chevrolet dealership and a Standard Gas Station.